Suraj7696/SER502-Spring2020-Team6/README.md

 ## Description
 SARS is an abbreviation of names of the  team members - Sheran, Akshay, Ria, Suraj (and also very apt at this time)

+##

 ## Installation
-Requires SWI-Prolog 7.6.4 to be installed on the computer
+ - Requires SWI-Prolog 7.6.4 and Python 3.7 to be installed on the computer
+ - Clone the git Repository

 ## Steps to run a program
 - Save the program with .SARS extension.